telerik/blazor-docs/components/grid/columns/virtual.md

 To enable Virtualized Columns:

 1. Set the `ColumnVirtualization` parameter of the Grid to `true`.
-1. Set the `Width` parameter of all columns in `px` so that the total sum is greater than the `Width` of the Grid
+1. Set the `Width` parameter of all columns in `px` so that the total sum is greater than the `Width` of the Grid.
     * This will enable horizontal scrollbar which is required.
 You can read more about the scrolling behavior of the grid in the [Grid Column Width Behavior]({%slug grid-columns-width%}) article.
 1. Set the `RowHeight` so that the content of all cells fits in the row.
 For more information see the [Notes](#notes) section.
 1. Set the `Height` of the Grid in `px`.
 For more information see the [Notes](#notes) section.